 - Our staff is operating under social distancing, so only half of our staff will be present.
 If you must make payment in person, be prepared for longer wait times.

 - Only one person should come to City Hall.
 If at all possible, do not come with extra people.

 The City Collector’s Office sends out annual bills in June and processes quarterly payments for Real Estate, Personal Property/Tangible, and Motor Vehicle taxes.
 The office works with banks, mortgage companies and credit card companies for the receipt of taxes and payments through escrow.
 The office also provides municipal lien certificates for real estate closings and mortgage refinancing.
 This office provides business license clearances and releases registration blocks with DMV.
-It also conducts one tax sale per year, usually in May, for the sale of delinquent taxes on real estate.Check or Pay My Taxes Sign-Up for Email Tax Due Reminders F.A.Q.s Apply for Tax Appeal
+It also conducts one tax sale per year, usually in May, for the sale of delinquent taxes on real estate.Check or Pay My Taxes Register for e-mail notifications from the City Tax Collector F.A.Q.s Apply for Tax Appeal